chrisvizes/chrisvizes.github.io/_posts/2020-04-15-Blog-about-blog.md

 ## Let's talk about how this blog came into existence.

-I've been writing blogs for the [Data School Blog](https://www.thedataschool.co.uk/author/chris-meardon/) since starting my role there on topics around tableau and alteryx tutorials/ tips and what it's like being a data schooler.
+I've been writing blogs for the [Data School Blog](https://www.thedataschool.co.uk/author/chris-meardon/) since starting my role there on topics around tableau and Alteryx tutorials/ tips and what it's like being a data schooler.
 My writing is usually pretty relaxed and I like to have a laugh to keep things a bit more interesting.
 However, sometimes I'm a bit too casual for the companies blog or I'd rather be free from conforming to my idea of what is appropriate for their blog.

 I also thought it would be a good challenge for me to get back into web development and to also have a place that acts as a portfolio to help build my personal brand.